thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 * `tscli ssl set-min-tls-version [-h] {1.0,1.1,1.2}` Sets the minimum supported TLS version.
 Sets the minimum SSL version to be supported by the ThoughtSpot application.
 Please ensure that client browsers are enabled for this version or newer.
 * `tscli ssl status` Shows whether SSL authentication is enabled or disabled.
 * `tscli ssl tls-status [-h]`  Prints the status of TLS support.

+##### Required ports for SSL

+To use SSL, the following ports must be open:
+- 443
+- 80

 ### sssd